Part 1 - Drawing the '@' symbol and moving it around

 action = EscapeAction()

-If the user pressed the “Escape” key, we return EscapeAction.
-We’ll use this to exit the game for now, though in the future, EscapeAction can be used to do things like exit menus.
+.
+We’ll use this to exit the game for now, though in the future, EscapeAction

 return action

-Whether action is assigned to an Action subclass or None, we return it.
+is assigned to an Action

 #!/usr/bin/env python3